Bicycle Service and Repairs

 Repair Procedures:

-Once we've notified you that we've started you a work order, we’ll probably let you know you can drop off your bike anytime.
-Once you drop off the bike, we should be able to evaluate it within one business day.
+It’s a good idea, especially in the summer, to call or email us to get in line for a tune up evaluation.
+We will respond to your call or email with a preferred drop off date.
+Once you drop off the bike, we should be able to evaluate it within 1-2 business days.
 If your repairs can be completed for under $75, we will see to them at that time.
 If they will cost more than that, we will email you an estimate and the date we expect to be able to work on your bike.
-At this time, we are scheduling big jobs out 1-3 days after evaluations.
+During the summer we sometimes book out bigger jobs as much as a week and a half.

-If your bike can be made safely rideable, you are welcome to collect it, keep riding, and drop off again before your scheduled service date.
+If, after the evaluation, your bike can be made safely rideable, you are welcome to collect it, keep riding, and drop off again before your scheduled service date.
 Just call, text, or email us that this is your intention so we can make sure the bike is in a safe and rideable condition.
-We will usually ask for a deposit or partial payment to hold your parts and appointment and to cover work done in the interest of making the bike rideable in the interim.
+We will ask for a deposit or partial payment to hold your parts and appointment and to cover work done in the interest of making the bike rideable in the interim.

 Please note that we are closed Sundays and Mondays.